Revolutions Against the Church

 "He that loveth his life shall lose it." - John 12:25

 Sacred Scripture never presents man as self-created.
 He is made by God, named by God, called by God, judged by God, and redeemed by God.
-Even after the Fall, the path to life is not self-definition but conversion.
+Even after the Fall, the path to life is not self-definition, but conversion.
 The old man must die.
 The new man must be put on in Christ.
 The soul is not saved by becoming more expressive toward itself, but by being remade according to a truth higher than itself.2

 This is why Christian identity begins in reception.
 One receives existence, sex, duties, limits, parents, place, and finally vocation.
-Even supernatural sonship is received in baptism.
+Even supernatural sonship is received in Baptism.
 Man becomes most himself not by inventing his own meaning, but by consenting to what God has revealed him to be.
 The creature does not flourish by enthroning the will.
 He flourishes by loving the order within which he was created and redeemed.

 This error is not new.
 It is the old temptation in a softer voice: ye shall be as gods.
 Adam reaches beyond given order.
 Lucifer refuses service.
 Heretics prefer private judgment to received teaching.
 Every age of revolt tells man in some form that he must not be determined from above, but from within.

 This is why Marian obedience exposes the cult of authenticity so sharply.
 The modern world treats surrender as diminishment.
 Our Lady reveals it as fruitfulness.
 The world praises self-expression severed from vocation.
-Our Lady shows that the highest human freedom is not self-sovereignty but complete consent to grace.
+Our Lady shows that the highest human freedom is not self-sovereignty, but complete consent to grace.
 What is said of the Church follows the same line.
-The Church does not invent herself, redefine herself, or discover herself through expressive experimentation.
+The Church does not invent herself, redefine herself, or discover herself by expressive experimentation.
 She receives from Christ, guards what she has received, and speaks with what the Holy Ghost has declared.

 For that reason the sovereign self is anti-Marian and anti-ecclesial at its root.
 It cannot endure a creature or a Church that lives by fiat rather than self-assertion.5

 Man becomes most himself not by enthroning the self, but by losing himself in Christ.
-The cult of authenticity promises freedom, but delivers slavery to impulse, performance, and perpetual self-assertion.
+The cult of authenticity promises freedom, but it delivers slavery to impulse, performance, and perpetual self-assertion.
 It mistakes sincerity for righteousness and self-expression for holiness.

 The City of God is built by creatures who receive themselves from above.
 The City of Man is built by selves that would rather invent themselves below.
 The faithful must choose which city they will inhabit.